ariakit/ariakit/packages/ariakit/src/button/__examples__/button-as-div/readme.md

 </p>

 <div class="warning">

+### Before you use this example

-  When using the <code>Button</code> component, always prefer to use a native <code>button</code> element instead of a <code>div</code>.
+When using the `Button` component, always prefer to use a native `button` element instead of a `div`.
 This example is provided for cases where a native button element is not possible, such as when using a third-party library that doesn't let you change the underlying element.

 </div>

 <a href="./index.tsx" data-playground>Example</a>